Wondering “what is a pallet jack”?

 - Pump the handle to raise the forks

-In electric pallet jacks, you simply use the lift button to raise the forks.
+With electric pallet jacks, you use the lift button to raise the forks.

-To help you decide which pallet jack to buy, let’s cover the most important factors to consider.
+To assist you in determining which pallet jack to purchase, let’s discuss the most critical factors.

 What Is Your Workspace Layout, Environment, and Load Size and Shape?